1REDfriend/web-nas/README.md

 - step 3 : cd into, `npm install && npx prisma generate`
 - step 4 : Edit your `.env` File
 - step 5 : `npm run dev`
+- step 6 : Configuration of `noVNC` install and run

 > **NOTE** if error xterm your should install `sudo apt install build-essetions` for complie "C" lang to type script.